Chronic obstructive pulmonary disease: Signs and symptoms

+The Global Initiative for Chronic Obstructive Lung Disease (GOLD) defines COPD as a lung condition with multiple underlying causes, characterized by long-lasting respiratory symptoms (shortness of breath, cough, and mucus) which can flare up intermittently.
+Symptoms are due to impairments of the airways (bronchitis, bronchiolitis) or small air sacs of the lungs (emphysema) that cause persistent, often progressive, airflow obstruction.

 Shortness of breath

-A cardinal symptom of COPD is the chronic and progressive shortness of breath which is most characteristic of the condition.
-Shortness of breath (breathlessness) is often the most distressing symptom, responsible for the associated anxiety and level of disability experienced.
-Symptoms of wheezing and chest tightness associated with breathlessness can be variable over the course of a day or between days and are not always present.
+A cardinal symptom of COPD is chronic and progressive shortness of breath.
+Breathlessness is often the most distressing symptom, causing anxiety and the level of disability that is experienced.
+Symptoms of wheezing and chest tightness associated with breathlessness can vary over the course of a day or between days and are not always present.
 Chest tightness often follows exertion.

+People experiencing distress may naturally adopt a sitting posture, leaning forward with their hands on their knees, known as the tripod position.
+This can help to decrease breathlessness by stabilizing and lifting the shoulder girdle.

-Many people with more advanced COPD breathe through pursed lips, which can improve shortness of breath.
-Shortness of breath is often responsible for reduced physical activity, and low levels of physical activity are associated with worse outcomes.
-In severe and very severe cases there may be constant tiredness, weight loss, muscle loss and anorexia.
+People with more advanced COPD may also breathe through pursed lips, which can improve shortness of breath.

+Shortness of breath often results in reduced physical activity, and low physical activity levels are associated with worse outcomes.
 People with COPD often have increased breathlessness and frequent colds before seeking treatment.
+In severe and very severe cases, there may be constant tiredness, weight loss, muscle loss, and anorexia.

 Cough

-The most often first symptom of COPD is a chronic cough, which may or may not be productive of mucus as phlegm.
-Phlegm coughed up as sputum can be intermittent and may be swallowed or spat out depending on social or cultural factors, and is therefore not always easy to evaluate.
-However, an accompanying productive cough is only seen in up to 30% of cases.
-Sometimes, limited airflow may develop in the absence of a cough.
+The first symptom of COPD to appear is usually a chronic cough, which may or may not bring up thick slippery fluid (referred to as sputum, mucus or phlegm).
+Coughing up mucus can be intermittent and may be difficult to evaluate.
+A productive cough that brings up mucus is seen in less than 30% of cases.
+Sometimes, limited airflow may develop without a cough.
 Symptoms are usually worse in the morning.
+Depending on social or cultural factors, mucus may be swallowed or spat out.

-A chronic productive cough is the result of mucus hypersecretion, and when it persists for more than three months each year for at least two years, it is defined as chronic bronchitis.
+A chronic productive cough may result from the release of too much mucus within the airways.
+When it persists for more than three months each year for at least two years, it is called chronic bronchitis.
 Chronic bronchitis can occur before the restricted airflow diagnostic of COPD.
-Some people with COPD attribute the symptoms to the consequences of smoking.
+People tend to under-report symptoms, and may assume that symptoms result from short-term irritation rather than underlying changes in lung function.
 In severe COPD, vigorous coughing may lead to rib fractures or to a brief loss of consciousness.